What Does The Singing School cost?

 When to Arrive: Registration for The Singing School is from 1:00-5:00 on Sunday afternoon, but we’d love to have you here as early as we are so that we can get to know you before The Singing School starts.
 Even better would be if you could participate in the Annual Worship Leaders’ Conference which precedes The Singing School.
 In that event, plan to be here Friday afternoon (the Conference begins at 7:15PM).

-Be advised, however, that your tuition only covers room and board from Sunday afternoon through Friday at lunch.
+Be advised, however, that your tuition and fees only cover your room Sunday through Thursday nights and your fourteen meals from Monday breakfast through Friday at lunch.
 Additional nights in the University Park Apartments cost $25/person and meals are on-your-own.
 There are several restaurants in the vicinity of ACU.

 Planning Your Departure: We urge every student not to make plans to begin your trip home before noon on Friday.
 The Singing School will not end until that time.
 The noon meal on Friday will be the last meal on your cafeteria meal ticket.
 If you have a plane to catch and need a ride to the Abilene Regional Airport, we must know by Friday morning to arrange travel for all of our fliers.

 I have a music degree from a 4-year college and thought I knew everything I needed to know about singing and writing music.
 Guess what!!!
 Didn’t know as much as I thought I did.
 Learned tons of new stuff.
 They attract some of the best teachers in their field!!
 Well worth your time!!Aneva P.

 “I highly recommend the Singing School, as there is an urgent need for song leader training.”Keith Lancaster (4/4/16), Cullman, Alabama